junaidatique/clean-plus-architecture/README.md

-# Boring Architecture (WIP)
+# Clean Plus Architecture

 ```
-"Stick to boring architecture for as long as possible, and spend the majority of your time, and resources, building something your customers are willing to pay for." - Kelsey Hightower
+"Stick to boring architecture for as long as possible, and spend the majority of your time,
+and resources, building something your customers are willing to pay for." - Kelsey Hightower
 ```

 The Clean Architecture concept, originally introduced by Robert C. Martin (Uncle Bob) over a decade ago, has seen widespread adoption in languages such as Java and C#.
 However, its integration is less prevalent among NodeJs and PHP developers in general.